What You Need To Know About Elder Care

-A general decline in health is often when elder care is introduced, as this may be the sign that the individual is not able to independently handle activities of daily living.
-For example, senility, which usually comes on at a gradual pace, may mean that a person who once remembered to take medication on time is now having difficulty doing so.
-Failing eyesight may mean your loved one is gradually losing the ability to move safely about the house, or condition like arthritis will cause he or she to have difficulty in getting in and out of the bathtub without assistance.
+As an individual reaches the senior years, there often is a general decline in health which may indicate the inability to independently handle the activities of daily living.
+For example, the gradual onset of senility may indicate that someone who once remembered to take medication on time may now have difficulty in doing so.
+Failing eyesight may mean that your loved one is gradually losing the ability to move safely around the house, or a condition like arthritis may make it difficult for that person to get in and out of the bathtub unassisted.

-Family members or a doctor are usually the first to recognize a need for elder care.
-The type of elder care that is right for your loved one, however, is dependent upon the type of health conditions he or she suffers from, the severity of the conditions, and the deficiencies experienced.
+Family members or a doctor are usually the first to recognise the need for eldercare.
+The type of elder care that is right for your loved one, however, will depend upon the type of health conditions he or she suffers, the severity of the conditions, and the deficiencies experienced.

-There are a number of warning signs your loved one may show or that might prompt you to seek outside help.
+There are a number of warning signs that may prompt you to seek outside help, such as:

-Cognitive problems such as: Confusion, Memory loss, Attention problems, forgetting to take medications on time, Language problems, Dementia.
+Cognitive problems such as confusion, memory loss; concentration, forgetting to take medications on time, language problems, and dementia;

-Emotional problems such as: Depression, Social withdrawal, Loneliness, Changes in personality (irritable, angry, moody, etc.), Loss of interest in activities.
+Emotional problems such as depression, social withdrawal, loneliness, changes in personality (irritability, anger, moodiness), loss of interest in activities.

-Elder care should become a discussion as soon as changes are noticed, as postponing or delaying assistance could jeopardize your loved one’s well-being and safety.
+A discussion about elder care should begin as soon as these changes are noticed because postponing or delaying assistance could jeopardize your loved one’s safety and well-being.